izumi-niche/XaneRandomizer/README.md

 Level will be increased by X for generic/boss units.
 Increasing the level will also increase their stats.

+#### Ignore thiefs with sphere/orbs

+Thiefs that carry a sphere or orb will not have their classes randomized.
+Good for preventing getting into a situation that the player can't catch them.

+Recommended.

 ### Support Options

 Randomize supports between playable characters.

 Options are pretty much self-explanatory.

-Minimum characters supported by one character: Default is 0
+Minimum characters supported by one character: Default is 0;

-Maximum characters supported by one character: Default is 3
+Maximum characters supported by one character: Default is 3;

-Minimum bonus: Default is 5
+Minimum bonus: Default is 5;

-Maximum bonus: Default is 20
+Maximum bonus: Default is 20.

 ### Other options

-#### Randomoize Astral Shard bonuses
+#### Randomize Astral Shard bonuses

 Randomize the growths that the Astral Shards gives when in inventory.

+NOTE: Does not affect the Starsphare/Star Orb.

 #### Full Mode